-What should a guest wear to a destination wedding?
-It can be tricky to figure out what to wear to any wedding — especially a destination wedding!
-We’ll give you ideas for how to dress for a destination wedding based on the wedding’s location, time of day, and level of formality.
-We’ve also included some destination wedding guest dresses to make finding the perfect look easier!
+What should you wear to a destination wedding?
+It can be tricky to figure out what to wear to any wedding -- especially a destination wedding!
+We'll give you ideas for how to dress for a destination wedding based on the wedding's location, time of day, and level of formality.
+We've also included some destination wedding guest dresses to make finding the perfect look easier!

-Affiliate links are used in the shopping links in this post about destination wedding guest dresses and attire.
+Affiliate links are used in this post.
 This means this blog may earn a commission if a qualified purchase is made.

 Dress: Fuchsia Melina Lace Maxi by Dress the Population from Rent the Runway | Earrings: Gold Beaded Earrings from Rent the Runway | Bracelet: Large Multiband Wrist Cuff by Panacea from Nordstrom | Clutch: Byzantine Vase Port of Call Clutch by Lizzie Fortunato from Rent the Runway | Shoes: Kameela Leather Strappy Dress Sandal by Gianni Bini from Dillards